Fear Street Super Chiller #6:

 Marissa suddenly (conveniently) remembers why she recognized Spencer.
 He was Jack Mouser, one of the kitchen staff.
 He and his friend Terry had been the butt of a cruel joke by the other lifeguards the summer she had worked there.
 They had told Mouse and Terry that they could become lifeguards themselves if they completed all these made-up tests.
 Terry killed himself later that year, and Mouse vowed to get revenge on the lifeguards.
 Marissa apologizes for taking part in the joke and admits that it was mean.
 But she also points out that Pug and Cassie weren’t a part of it.
 None of the lifeguards aside from her had been there that summer.
 Mouse doesn’t care.
 He was going to save her for last but now he’s going to kill her next.

 Marissa runs and ends up in the pool.
-May-Ann, Dierdre, and Danny get smart to what’s happening and pin Mouse down.
+May-Ann, Dierdre, and Danny get smart about what’s happening and pin Mouse down.
 Marissa explains who he really is.
 The cops are called.
 May-Ann apologizes for suspecting Marissa.
 Marissa apologizes for suspecting May-Anny; turns out May-Ann and Pete were secretly dating, hence the sneaking out.
 Pug had found out and was gonna get them both fired which was why she was fighting with him.
 Arnie was just a creep.
 Marissa goes to finally call her parents to tell them that she’s OK.
 Now, I thought the twist on Mouse was pretty cool.
 He was a twisted individual but he had a real motive.
 The fact that he killed the real Spencer to assume his identity was extra unsettling.
 As far as the two mysteries go, this was the better resolution of the two.
 By a long shot.
 Because it doesn’t rely on everyone ignoring obvious red flags.

 I made an earlier allusion to Clue, and here’s where I wish we just got 3 different endings.
 One with Arnie, one with May-Ann, and one with Spencer being the killer.
 Hell, maybe even one with Lindsay/Marissa as the killer.
 The setup was strong enough that it could have supported multiple outcomes like that.
 I think it would have made the book something special and helped it stand out from the pack.
 I also would have loved some more interesting and plausible resolutions for Lindsay’s storyline.
 It was such an interesting setup!
 I wanted it to go further than it did, and I wish it hadn’t all felt so contrived in the end.
 One trigger and Marissa just unravels the entire plot from her own memory.
 It felt cheap how quickly it was resolved after such an elaborate setup.
 The Dead Lifeguard came close to really standing out from the pack, but it fell short in the end.
 I still enjoyed it, but I wish it had been better.

 I really liked this one.
-It reminded me a lot of the movie CLue, and I say that endearingly.
+It reminded me a lot of the movie Clue, and I say that endearingly.
 But its big reveal at the end for Lindsay was a head-scratcher that felt cheap.
 I didn’t buy it.

 I loved the multiple point-of-views and trying to figure out who Mouse was.
 May-Ann and Arnie were a little too obvious, which made me think Spencer was the one to watch.
 I’m not mad that I was right.
 I just wanted a better twist for Lindsay’s character.

-The multiple point-of-view characters juggled here was a lot for a book that was under 200 pages.
+The multiple point-of-view characters juggled here were a lot for a book that was under 200 pages.
 But it worked.
 It had me invested in Lindsay from the jump, empathizing with Danny’s impossible task of peacekeeping, and I could hear Mouse’s voice reading those chapters.
 Easily the best thing about this book.

 Lindsay’s story was freaky; not trusting your own memories and having your sense of reality questioned through her point of view was a trip.
 Even if I was disappointed by the ending, it was a scary premise that kept me engaged.